- Start importing

 - keep you informed.

 Collect and Connect are the outward facing aspects of our strategy.
-In other words how Customs interacts with you and other agencies.
+In other words how we interact with you and other agencies.
 Respect and Protect are about what we do with your information inside Customs.

-Collect covers how and why Customs collects information from you and other agencies.
+Collect covers how and why we collect information from you and other agencies.

-Respect relates to how Customs uses and manages the information we hold about you.
+Respect relates to how we use and manage the information we hold about you.

 Protect is about ensuring your information is kept safe and not misused.

-Connect concerns how, when, and why Customs might disclose information to other agencies.
+Connect concerns how, when, and why we might disclose information to other agencies.

 The following diagram shows you what our privacy aims and goals are: